What stimuli must I avoid during my reboot (did I relapse)?

 Second week there were another bunch of symptoms that I hadn't experienced before: severe anxiety (fear of losing my mind), depression, feelings of worthlessness, whole week-long flu (which may or may not be related to my reboot).

 Yesterday evening, almost all of this symptoms subsided, although I still feel weak and kind of sluggish.
-Because of the flu, I cannot exercise and I'm too lazy to meditate (although I managed to push myself into 10min of meditation yesterday and it seems it helped).
-Nevertheless, I'm really happy that my depression is over.
+Because of the flu, I cannot exercise and I’m too lazy to meditate.
+But yesterday I managed to push myself into 10 min of meditation yesterday.
+It seems it helped.
+Nevertheless, I’m really happy that my depression is over.

 Now, I experience almost no cravings, but I have some sexual fantasy several times a day, which I'm trying to evade as soon as it comes.
 About socializing and meeting women: I'm looking forward to a second level of yoga class I was visiting earlier.
 It should be starting soon.
 There are a lot of pretty and interesting women.
 Socializing in real life is far better and more beneficial than on the net.
 It's one of my goals now.